 A rosy-cheeked John Lennon stands in the centre of the image, partially hidden behind Harrison and McCartney’s crossed guitar necks.
 Lennon was playing a dark acoustic guitar – most likely his first instrument, a three-quarter-sized Gallotone Champion.

 To Lennon’s left stood Paul McCartney, playing a Zenith Model 17 archtop acoustic guitar made by the German company Framus.
-This was McCartney’s first guitar.
+This was McCartney’s second guitar.

 Mike McCartney titled the photograph “John, Paul, George and Dennis”, in reference to the fourth figure in the image.
 Dennis Littler was a stout-drinking party guest, and a neighbour of Ian Harris.